About Yen Finder

 In every other case, ordering a Wise or Revolut card 2 weeks before your trip is the single biggest fee saving available — bigger than any rate optimization on cash exchange.

-The single quotable fact: every traveler's first money decision for Japan should be "do I have a 0 % foreign-transaction fee card?"
+Worth remembering: every traveler's first money decision for Japan should be "do I have a 0% foreign-transaction fee card?"
 If no, Wise or Revolut both ship in 7–10 days for free.

 What about cash, then?